 Heritage Impact Assessments

 Whereas as Conservation Plans and Management Plans are the pro-active methods of “conservation planning”, The preparation of Heritage Impact Assessments is the re-active method.
 This all comes under the heading of Heritage Management, which is the management of historic significance.
 Heritage Impact Assessments can also be used to implement conservation policies contained in Conservation Plans.
 We have a genuine approach to Heritage Impact Assessments, whereby we begin with ascertaining historic significance, whereas there are many who merely undertake a visual impact assessment, which is a tiny part of a true Heritage Impact Assessment.
-This service is led by our Director John Edwards who is co-author of the RICS Conservation Guidance Note and authored the Chapter on Conservation Plans, Management Plans and Heritage Impact Assessments.
-One example of a heritage impact assessment is at Somerset House where Edwards Hart worked on temporary installations.
+This service is led by our Director Professor John Edwards who is co-author of the RICS Conservation Guidance Note and authored the Chapter on Conservation Plans, Management Plans and Heritage Impact Assessments.
+Examples of a heritage impact assessments include Somerset House and Lampeter University.

 Conservation Management Plans / Conservation Plans